-There is the Four Season Farm in Maine, owned and operated by writers Barbara Damrosch and Eliot Coleman.
-The farm produces vegetables year round.
+The Four Season Farm in Maine, owned and operated by writers Barbara Damrosch and Eliot Coleman.
+The farm produces vegetables year-round.
 Eliot Coleman developed amazing techniques for a fall, and even winter, harvest.
-In his book The Winter Harvest Handbook: Year Round Vegetable Production he describes how he does it.
-A good read for anyone who wants more than just one crop.
+In his book The Winter Harvest Handbook: Year Round Vegetable Production he describes his methods.
+A good read for anyone who wants more than just one crop per season.

-We are far more north than the Four Season Farm is, our winter days are too short for winter harvest.
-But we too can grow more than just one crop.
+We are far more north than the Four Season Farm is, our winter days are too cold for winter harvest.
+But we can grow more than just one crop, too.
 The Jungle Farm, just north of us, plants spinach out in the open fields at least three times a year.
 In April, June, and in the fall, protected with some straw for an early spring crop.

 The Markerville Berry & Vegetable U-Pick Farm is another inspiring example.
 They sow some lettuce, spinach, romaine, radishes, and onions right till September to have a constant fresh supply.
-So you see, we can grow some crops at least twice.
+So you see, we can grow some crops at least twice a year.

-Things to think about when planting a fall garden
+Things to consider when planting a fall garden

-2. How hardy is the plant you are planting?
+3. How hardy is the plant you are planting?
 It is good to go with plants that do not mind a bit of a frost for the fall crop.
 Plants react very differently to frost.
-For example, spinach can stand, with some protection, up to -10c.
+For example, spinach, kale, lettuce, etc are cold tolerant.
 That means we can grow spinach much longer than tomatoes that do not tolerate any frost.

 When to plant what for a fall garden

-Fall is also the time to start thinking about the winter garden indoors.
+Summer is also the time to start thinking about the winter garden indoors.
 We grow food in the winter indoors and need to start planting in the summer.
 Most seeds need about a month to become a good seedling.
-In the summer, our Tower Gardens are outdoors, but in a good month they will be done and we can replant them indoors.

 How to plant a fall garden

-Preparing the garden for a second crop will not be the same as it is in spring.
-If you wait till all the crops are done and you can properly rototiller the garden, it might be too late for planting anything.
+Preparing the garden for a second crop will not be the same as it was in spring.
+If you wait till all the crops are done and you can start anew, it might be too late for planting anything.
 Use the little spots that become available.

-Since it is warm and most likely dry, make sure the ground is moist before planting the seeds.
-Bigger seeds are good to sprout first so they germinate faster.
+Since it is warm and most likely dry, make sure the ground is moist before planting seeds or seedlings.
+Bigger seeds are good to sprout first, so they germinate faster.

 Inspiring books for winter gardening: